SpencerDeMera/CPSC-449-Project-1/README.md

 ## Description

-This is a main repo for our various Back-End Engineering projects done in CSUF's CPSC 449 class
+This is a main repo for our various Back-End Engineering projects done in CSUF's CPSC 449 class.

 - - - -